-The rate of growth has also been impacted by weaker infrastructure markets, with projects being deferred or cancelled, and markets generally slowing down.
-The Executive Board remains comfortable with the level of growth and profitability in the business against the backdrop of the economic headwinds that appear to be developing more widely across its markets.
+During the year, the rate of growth in the consultancy business slowed due to weaker infrastructure markets, with some projects being deferred or cancelled, and markets generally slowing down.
+The Executive Board remains comfortable with the level of growth and profitability in the consultancy business against the backdrop of the economic headwinds that appear to be developing more widely across its markets.